When Will Norwegian Cruise Line Ships Sail Again?

 Which NCL ships are operating?

-Although most of Norwegian's vessels have scrapped sailings through June 30, 2021 (with voyages on select ships canceled through August 31, 2021), three members of the line's fleet will resume cruises, the first beginning in July:
+Although most of Norwegian's vessels have scrapped sailings through July 31, 2021 (with voyages on select ships canceled even further out), three members of the line's fleet will resume cruises, the first beginning in July:

 - Norwegian Jade: weeklong Greek Isles sailings from Athens, Greece, beginning July 25, 2021